yfu03/pickhacks-25-game-project/README.md

 - Press Q again after the bomb has been placed to make it explode!
 You can do this before or during a putt.
 - Press R to restart the current level.

+### Running the Game
+To play the game, you want download the source code and go to **pickhacks-25-game-project/pickhacks-25/Bounds/** (yes i misspelled "Builds" as "Bounds").
+After that, just click on the .exe file to run the game.

 ### Contributors
 [Yannis Fu](https://github.com/yfu03) - Level design, level creation, programming.